 With professional knife sharpening services phasing out, using a mail-in knife sharpening service might just be the future.
-This is what Mikael Soderlind and Marc Lickfett thought when they started Knife Aid.
-The sharks are all interested in this company, so it’s bound to succeed, right?
-Find out in our Knife Aid update after the
+Because of this, Mikael Soderlind and Marc Lickfett created a company to solve this problem.
+Will they cut a deal on

 Shark Tank Knife Aid Update